-- 1. The correct marching technique to be used during Nordic Walking races is fully described at point D of this regulation and recalls itself to human biomechanics principles of walking, as well as to the physiologic limits between walking and running. - 2.
-Therefore, agonistic Nordic Walking here explicitly proposes itself as the best evidence of an exemplary marching technique, fully complying with human biomechanics rules. - 3.
-Agonistic Nordic Walking explicitly excludes any marching technique not complying with natural and physiologic human walking, even when performed at high speed and with heavy physical effort. - 4.
+- 1. The correct marching technique to be used during Nordic Walking races is fully described at point D of this regulation and recalls itself to human biomechanics principles of walking, as well as to the physiologic limits between walking and running. - Agonistic Nordic Walking explicitly excludes any marching technique not complying with natural and physiologic human walking, even when performed at high speed and with heavy physical effort. - 3.
 Therefore, agonistic Nordic Walking proposes itself as an effective way of technique evolution, as well as a matter of promotion and cultural diffusion of Nordic Walking, even when performed with ludic or healthy purposes.